Resources & Publications

 Ehrhardt, Jonas; Spinde, Timo; Vardasbi, Ali; Hamborg, Felix

-Omission of Information: Identifying Political Slant via an Analysis of Co-occurring Entities Incollection
+Omission of Information: Identifying Political Slant via an Analysis of Co-occurring Entities Book Section

 In: Information between Data and Knowledge, vol. 74, pp. 80–93, Werner Hülsbusch, Glückstadt, 2021, (Session 2: Information Behavior and Information Literacy 2).